ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/customization/operations.md

 title: Custom Operations
 weight: 4
 description: >-
-  You will find here information of how to create and use your own operations in Beagle Flutter.
+  In this section, you will find information on how to create and use your own operations in Beagle Flutter.
 ---

 ---